-Annual tax statements are mailed at the end of July.
-If you own property in the City of Thompson and have not received a current year’s tax bill by August 15, contact the Tax Clerk at City Hall, 677-7910 or by e-mail at email@example.com.
-Failure to receive a tax notice, or an assessment notice is not grounds for non-payment of taxes by the due date.
-Annual taxes are due September 30.
+Annual tax statements are usually mailed out about two months before the payment deadline.
+If you own property in the City of Thompson and have not received a current year’s tax bill by mid-August, contact the Tax Clerk at City Hall, 677-7910 or by e-mail at email@example.com.
+Failure to receive a tax notice or an assessment notice is not grounds for non-payment of taxes by the due date.
+Annual taxes are due September 29.

 Payment of Taxes

 Taxes can be paid in person by cheque, cash or debit.
-Taxes can be paid by mailing a cheque with the tear off stub from the statement.
+Taxes can be paid by mailing a cheque with the tear-off stub from the statement.
 Taxes can be paid on-line by electronic fund transfer and through Telpay.
 The City is set up with all major banks and credit union central.
 Taxes can also be paid by pre-authorized debit.
-Contact the Tax Clerk to obtain the required form and to determine what your monthly payments should be in order to have the majority of the taxes paid by September 30.
+Contact the Tax Clerk to obtain the required form and to determine what your monthly payments should be in order to have the majority of the taxes paid by September 29.
 Debits are processed on the 15th day of the month.
-If you are using this program and change your bank account you must give the City two week’s notice of the change in account.
-Taxes can also be paid by providing a series of post dated cheques.
-Penalties on the unpaid balance after the due date are calculated at the rate of 1.25% monthly.
+If you are using this program and change your bank account you must give the City two weeks' notice of the change in account.
+Taxes can also be paid by providing a series of post-dated cheques.
+Penalties on any unpaid balance after the due date are calculated at the rate of 1.25% monthly.

 Classes and percentage of assessment subject to tax, known as the portioned assessment are as follows:

-Annually City Council determines the municipal budget for the coming year.
-There are always public consultations.
+City Council annually determines the municipal budget for the coming year.
 After revenues, such as grants from other levels of Government and industry and user fees, are taken into account the balance of the budget must come from property taxes.
 Property taxes are determined using a mill rate.
 City Council sets the municipal mill rates required to raise the revenue needed to provide for City services.
-"Mill” means "thousand”, and is the tax rate for each 1,000 dollars of portioned assessment.
+"Mill” means "thousand,” and is the tax rate for every $1,000 of portioned assessment.
 If the mill rate is 19.630 it can also be stated as .019630.

-Similarly the School District of Mystery Lake sets their mill rate.
+Similarly, the School District of Mystery Lake sets its mill rate.
 These taxes are collected on behalf of the School District by the City.
 The Education Support Levy is determined by the Province annually and is levied on commercial properties only.
-The Education Property Tax Credit Advance ($700 in 2011) is applied to any residence that is occupied by the registered owner on January 1 of the year.
+The Education Property Tax Credit Advance ($350 in 2023) is applied to any residence that is occupied by the registered owner on January 1 of the year.
 (An owner can receive the credit on one property in Manitoba only.)